 Definition and Examples of Fee-Based Investment

-A fee-based investment refers to financial products or services in which the financial professional offering it is compensated with a fee plus commission.
-The professional selling the product or service is called a “fee-based advisor” and you typically find them through a bank, insurance company, mutual fund company, or some other financial institution.
+Fee-based investments are financial products or services in which the financial professional offering them is compensated with a fee plus commission.
+The professional selling the product or service is called a “fee-based advisor”—you typically find them through a bank, insurance company, mutual fund company, or other financial institution.
 Fee-based investments can include stocks, mutual funds, insurance, and more.

 - Alternate name: Fee and commission

 Let’s say you’re discussing fees with an investment advisor for managing your investments.
 The advisor explains they charge an annual fee based on a percentage of the total value of the assets in your account.
 Additionally, each trade you or the advisor executes in your account would be subject to a commission fee (1% of the trade value).
 Since the advisor charges an annual percentage-based fee plus a commission (1%) for each trade executed, you would be making a fee-based investment.

 Chris Gure, an investment consultant at Fortress Financial Partners, told The Balance in an email that fee-based investments are commonly sought after life events such as “graduating from residency, starting a new job, buying a home, getting married, or having a baby.”
 When working with a fee-based financial advisor, you can get advice on various topics, such as retirement or taxes.